jeroenterheerdt/neato-serial/README.md

 # Neato-serial
 Serial interface for Neato robot vacuum cleaners.
-Testing on XV Signature Pro and Raspberry Pi, should work on others.
-Uses [hub-ctrl.c](https://github.com/codazoda/hub-ctrl.c)
+Transforms your non-connected Neato into a connected one.
+Tested on XV Signature Pro and Raspberry Pi, should work on others.
+Uses [hub-ctrl.c](https://github.com/codazoda/hub-ctrl.c).

 ## Installation
 - install the requirements using provided `requirements.txt`: `pip install -r requirements.txt`